ballerina-platform/module-ballerinax-twilio/twilio/tests/Readme.md

 In order to run the **authy group** tests, the user will need to create a Authy application under Twilio account and obtain the _PRODUCTION API KEY_.
 Then user has to update the `ballerina.conf` file with the obtained token.

+Please note that all the settings under Authy App configuration should be enabled.

 ###### ballerina.conf

 ```ballerina.conf